On this page, you will see the organizations that serve on Climate Change Connection’s Steering Committee:

 Committee representative: Neil Cunningham

-The Manitoba government’s Climate Change and Green Initiatives branch works on climate change issues within the department of Conservation and Water Stewardship.
+The Manitoba government’s Climate Change and Air Quality Branch works on climate change issues within the department of Sustainable Development.

 Green Action Centre